yhkq1/yhkq1.github.io/README.md

 3. **Open the app**:
    - Open the `index.html` file in your preferred web browser.
-   - Alternatively, you can deploy the project to a server to take full advantage of all the features, such as dynamic email generation and inbox management.
+   - Alternatively, you can deploy the project to a server to take full advantage of all the features.

 ## 🛠️ Developer